CitricThunder/C-Programs/README.txt

-To run calculator go to /
+To run calculator go to Debug folder